Photo Source: Jason Harral

 |Affinity Bloc:||Sub-Saharan Peoples|

-The Fulani are a vast people group that immigrated from North Africa or the Middle East to West and Central Africa many centuries ago.
-They are nomadic shepherds who migrate with their herds.
-They are lighter-skinned, have straighter hair and noses, and have thinner lips than other African groups, which suggests that they are of Caucasian origin.
-The Fulani take great pride in distinguishing themselves from non-Fulani tribes.
+The Fulfulde (or Fula or Fulani) are a large group that immigrated from North Africa or the Middle East to West and Central Africa centuries ago.
+They are nomadic herdsmen (Bororo) who travel with their herds in search of better grazing land.
+They are lighter skinned and have straighter hair and noses, and thinner lips than other African groups.

-The Togo Fulani are primarily shepherds, with their lives revolving around the herds.
-In the rainy season, the cattle and goats graze on the lush fertile land near the village.
-During the dry season, the cattle and goats are taken to other areas, where large wells are dug for their watering.
-These other areas are sometimes crop lands belonging to nearby farmers.
-Though some crops may be eaten or trampled by the herds, no ill feelings linger, since the manure left behind provides fertilizer for the next season's crops.
+The Borgu Fulfulde of Benin are primarily shepherds, and their lives revolve around their herds.
+In the rainy season, cattle and goats graze on the lush fertile land near the village.
+During the dry season, the cattle and goats are taken to other areas where they dig large wells in order to water them.
+These areas are sometimes crop land for nearby farmers.
+Although some crops may be eaten or trampled by the herds, no ill-feelings linger, since the manure left behind provides fertilizer for the next season's crops.

-The Togo Fulani consume milk daily as their main food.
-Milk is very important to their diet, since they eat little meat and few vegetables.
+The Borgu Fulfulde consume milk daily as their main food.
+Milk is very important to their diet since they eat little meat and few vegetables.
 Butter and goat cheese are often traded at the markets for grain and other items.
-Millet is used each day in a porridge for the evening meal.
+Each day they eat millet in a porridge for the evening meal.

-The Togo Fulani of Togo, like many other Fulani groups, believe that it is a sign of weakness to be controlled by fear; thus, they seldom show fear in public.
-Fulani boys are initiated into manhood in a somewhat unusual manner.
+The Borgu Fulfulde of Benin, like many other Fulani groups, believe that it is a sign of weakness to be controlled by fear; thus, they seldom show fear in public.
+Fula boys are initiated into manhood in a somewhat unusual manner.
 Friends who are being initiated beat each other over the chest with their walking sticks.
 No sign of pain is to be shown, and there should be a willingness to receive more affliction.
 Some have died in this procedure, but the many that do live proudly show their scars as marks of honor.

-The Togo Fulani are almost completely Muslim.
-Efforts to evangelize these people have produced only a very small number of followers of Christ.
-Much prayer and intercession are still needed to bring these nomads to a saving knowledge of Jesus Christ.
+The Borgu Fulfulde of Benin are overwhelmingly Muslim.
+Efforts to evangelize these people have produced only a very small number of Christian believers.
+Much prayer and intercession are needed to bring these nomads to a saving knowledge of Jesus Christ.

-* Ask the Lord to soften the hearts of the Togo Fulani so that they will be receptive to the Gospel.
+Ask the Lord to soften the hearts of the Borgu Fulfulde so that they will be receptive to the gospel.

-* Pray for strong local churches to be planted among the Togo Fulani.
+Pray for strong local churches to be planted among every Fulani subgroup.